mohdaadil74097/mohdaadil74097.github.io/_posts/2024-6-4-Day1AtCoredge.md

 and how to make changes in the github repo,etc.

-It's day two as a Linux Admin Trainee at Coredge, feeling good!
 I have some answers of the questions asked by Satya like

 Q1-> What is the difference between Open Source and FOSS ?